lpklinek/redwood-heat-photosyn/README.md

 `04_read_wrangle_li6800_data.R`

-Scripts 05-12 can be used to replicate the figures in Klinek et al. 2025.
+Scripts 05-12 can be used to replicate the figures and tables in the main body of Klinek et al. 2026.
+Scripts 11-20 in the 'supplementary_figures_code' folder can be used to replicate Supplementary Information figures and tables.

 ## 5. Issues or Questions